 Advisory Group: An expert advisory group appointed by the NAM will gather information and deliberate in order to author a discussion paper for publication in NAM Perspectives.
 Notes from the advisory group’s meetings are posted on this webpage.

 Public Comment Opportunity: Initial definitions, principles, and questions were posted on this webpage for public comment between April 5 and April 9, 2021.
 Additional public comment opportunities may be added.

 Information-Gathering Webinar: The NAM hosted a public webinar on April 5, 2021, to hear feedback from experts, stakeholders, and the public.

 Feedback Synthesis: A summary of feedback received during the public comment period and webinar is posted on this webpage.

-Final Discussion Paper: An individually-authored, peer-reviewed paper containing guidance for consideration by social media platforms will be published in Summer 2021.
+Final Discussion Paper: A peer-reviewed paper containing guidance for consideration by social media platforms was published in July 2021.

 - Raynard Kington, MD, MBA, PhD (Chair), Phillips Academy in Andover